castor-data-binding/castor/src/site/markdown/support/professional-services.md

 * Providing JAXB 2.1 compliance
 * Castor JDO offering for Spring ORM
 * Castor XML offering for Spring

-In the person of *Matthias Epheser*, Indoqa provides a long-time contributor in code areas related to code generation.

 ### CODA: Financial Intelligence (http://www.coda.com/)